enzanki-ars/schoolannouncements/docs/index.md

 * Anything that starts with a dash (`-`) can be repeated over and over and over...
 It is a list, where each item start with that dash.

 * In some cases, you might see text like `[...]`.
 This represents an array.
-Think of this like a list where each item is separated with a comma.
+In a yml list, each item is separated with a comma.
 Example: `["Something", "Something Else", "Unknown something"]`

 * All description like fields accept [markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
-In markdown, the asterisk starts a list item.
+Markdown includes features such as bold, italics, lists, and more.
 Feel free to use any markdown you wish.

+* Date should be input in the form `YEAR-MONTH-DAY HOUR:MINUTESam/pm`.
+Example: `2016-07-21 1:00pm`

 ## Data Files